 Table of Contents

-If you do decide to start with a fly tying kit bear in mind that the quality of the tools, including the vise, is directly proportionate to the cost of the kit.
-Unless you are buying one of the specialized kits that focuses on one or a few specific fly patterns the materials supplied are usually a nondescript hodge-podge of scraps.
-Do some research before making a purchase to avoid taking home a non-bargain kit.
+If you do opt for a kit, remember the quality of the tools, including the vise, corresponds with the cost of the kit.
+Also, unless you’re buying a specialized kit that focuses on a few specific fly patterns, the materials provided are usually a random mix of scraps.
+So, conduct thorough research before making your purchase.

 Closing Thoughts: The Fascinating World of Fly Tying